sitewhere/sitewhere.github.io/userguide/tenant/event-processing.md

 	</sw:outbound-processing-chain>
 {% endhighlight %}

-### Groovvy Event Processor
+### Groovy Event Processor
-This outbound processor allows events to be passed to a Groovy script which handles processing.
+This outbound processor allows events processed by a Groovy script.
 The script is given access to the event data and a builder object that allows new events to be created.
 This allows the script to impose conditional logic on the incoming stream of events and create new events in response.